 Having a parent with an alcohol use disorder puts children at a higher risk for developing anxiety disorders, depression, and difficulty with cognitive and verbal skills development.
 They are also more likely to suffer from parental abuse or neglect.

 The first step is for the person to contact their insurance company and find out what coverage is provided.
-They can find out what types of Orange County alcohol rehab programs are available and how much is covered by insurance.
+They can find out what types of alcohol rehab programs are available and how much is covered by insurance.
 Depending on whether or not a person’s deductible has been met, the out-of-pocket costs may be minimal or completely covered.

 The insurance company will provide information about what types of treatment they cover, which can include detox, residential, outpatient, sober living houses, and more.
 Be sure to ask about coverage before entering treatment, as some policies require prior approval from the insurance company or they may not cover it.

 Alcoholism is treated through a variety of treatment modalities designed to address all aspects of recovery.
 They include: